What are the Roles & Responsibilities of Product Managers?

 In other words, as a product manager, you should engage in extensive research to understand the marketing landscape, industry, customer requirements, and business viability to carefully strategize the product journey

 The role of a product manager is complex, and many of their tasks and responsibilities overlap with other positions.
-Product managers have multiple roles and take care of various things like business cases, product roadmaps, communication with the business, decision makings, and so much more
+Product managers manage multiple roles and take care of various things like business cases, product roadmaps, communication with the business, decision makings, and so much more

 Types of Product Managers